wuziyueemory/Two-stage-SuperLearner/Simulation/README.md

 [this page](https://github.com/FredHutch/slurm-examples/tree/master/centipede).

-This folder includes the script for simulations `simulation.R`, functions for two-stage super learner `twostageSL`, functions for candidate estimators `Estimators.R` and shell script for executing simulation scripts `submit_jobs.sh`.
+This folder includes the script for simulations `simulation.R`, functions for two-stage super learner `twostageSL.R`, functions for candidate estimators `Estimators.R` and shell script for executing simulation scripts `submit_jobs.sh`.
 The basic idea is that in the bash script we first assign the maximum number of jobs to run at a time (`"max_jobs"`) and the total number of jobs (`"total_jobs"`).
 Then we submit a